candlepin/candlepin.github.io/docs/subscription-manager/debug_http_traffic.md

 * `SUBMAN_DEBUG_PRINT_REQUEST_HEADER`
 * `SUBMAN_DEBUG_PRINT_REQUEST_BODY`
 * `SUBMAN_DEBUG_PRINT_RESPONSE`
+* `SUBMAN_DEBUG_TCP_IP`

-When you set these environment to any value (it can be `1` or `true` or anything else), then client application using rhsm module will start to print informations to standard output about HTTP requests.
+When you set these environment variables (`1`, `true`, ...), the client application using rhsm module will start to print informations to standard output about HTTP requests.
+Subscription-manager currently considers all non-empty variables as `True`, but that may change in the future.
+We recommend unsetting these variables by passing empty string or by deleting the variable from the environment completely.

-NOTE: this functionality was introduced in RHEL8.3 in subscription-manager-1.27.11-1
+NOTE: This debugging functionality was introduced in RHEL8.3 in subscription-manager-1.27.11-1.

+NOTE: Setting these values will disable subscription-manager's progress messages, which display the traffic in user friendly way.

 ### SUBMAN_DEBUG_PRINT_REQUEST

-When you set this environment variable: `export SUBMAN_DEBUG_PRINT_REQUEST=1`, then you can get following output subscription-manager:
+When you set this environment variable (`export SUBMAN_DEBUG_PRINT_REQUEST=1`), you get following output:

 ```
 [root@localhost ~]# subscription-manager version